-What can I put out each week?
+What you can put out for collection

 Residual refuse will only be collected if it is in this bin.
 Only one bin will be emptied per household each week.